sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 	!!! tip "Not working?"
 		The following sections will help if your RTK mosaic-X5 is not working as expected:

+		??? info "Using mosaic-X5 firmware >= 4.15.1?"
+			With mosaic-X5 firmware 4.15.1, a user-defined username and password are mandatory.
+These must be entered as described in the [Log-in procedure](https://customersupport.septentrio.com/s/article/Cybersecurity-guidelines-Log-in-procedure).
+You also need to ensure the RTK mosaic-X5 ESP32 firmware has been [upgraded to version >= 1.0.5](./software_overview.md#esp32-firmware---update) and that the username and password have been set using *set -u* and *set -x*

 		??? info "No power?"
 			The red power (PWR) LED will light up when the RTK mosaic-X5 has power.
 If the PWR LED is off, make sure the wall adapter has power and the USB cable is connected.